mpicek/MultimodalBrainFeaturePipeline/DOCUMENTATION.md

  - extract_kinematics.py
  - returns `_kinematics.npy`, `_annotated.mp4` (for manual validation) and `_in_dataset.npy`
  - `_in_dataset.npy` has for each frame value:
-    - 0 if there is occlusion with the patient OR mediapipe didn't detect the patient
+    - 0 if there is occlusion of the whole body with the patient OR mediapipe didn't detect the patient
-    - 1 if there is no occlusion AND mediapipe successfully detected the patient
+    - 1 if there is no occlusion or just partial one AND mediapipe successfully detected the patient
+ - Sets Nan values to occluded joints, otherwise it sets the coordinate **in pixel space**

 #### Preprocess kinematics
- - preprocess_kinematics.py
+ - preprocess_2d_kinematics.py
- - returns `_processed_kinematics.npy` and `_processed_in_dataset.npy`
+ - returns `_processed_2d_kinematics.npy` and `_processed_2d_in_dataset.npy`
+ - filters out the unimportant joints
- - selects the important joints, detects jumps (caused by physios' hands and low-quality mediapipe detection), smooths the signals
+ - detects jumps for each joint separately (caused by physios' hands and low-quality mediapipe detection) - using normalization to shoulder length and filters out these jumps (sets the coordinates to Nan)
- - then computes gradient of each joint
+ - Filter out movements when the joints have visibility lower than 0.75 (from mediapipe)
+ - Smooths the signals (only 2D positions)
+ - DOES NOT COMPUTE GRADIENT OF JOINTS' MOVEMENTS(the older code for that is commented)